idrisinanoglu/DSA210-Project/README.md

-# Weather Conditions and Online Mood In Türkiye DSA210-Project
+# Weather Conditions and Online Mood In Istanbul DSA210-Project
 # Project Overview
-This project investigates how weather conditions influence collective mood and online behavior in Türkiye.
+This project investigates how weather conditions influence collective mood and online behavior in Istanbul.
 Using meteorological data from OpenWeather and Google Trends search frequencies for emotion- and activity-related keywords, the study aims to identify correlations between environmental factors and public emotional patterns.
-Through data preprocessing, visualization, and statistical analysis, it seeks to reveal how variations in temperature, sunlight, and precipitation correspond with changes in well-being and digital engagement across Türkiye.
+Through data preprocessing, visualization, and statistical analysis, it seeks to reveal how variations in temperature, sunlight, and precipitation correspond with changes in well-being and digital engagement across Istanbul.
 # Objectives
 **Understand Environmental Influences on Mood:**

-Examine how key weather variables — including temperature, sunlight hours, and precipitation — correspond with shifts in online mood indicators across Türkiye.
+Examine how key weather variables — including temperature, sunlight hours, and precipitation — correspond with shifts in online mood indicators across Istanbul.

 **Analyze Online Behavioral Patterns:**